pranshubisht9/Course-Monitoring-System/README.md

 # Project: Course Monitoring System

-In this solo project i have tried to solve problem statement with my efforts and the technology stack, that i have learned till now in Unit-5 in Masai School, Problem statement is below:-
+In this solo project i have tried to solve problem statement with my efforts and the technology stack, Problem statement is below:-

 In an educational  Institute there are several courses running parallel  every day.
 For every course there are several batches at same/different time.
 Every course has a session wise/day wise schedule.
 It will be difficult for the Faculty Head to know the status of every batch i.e what is the session taught at each day in a batch.